bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 These respect the query data and query filters of the query they are called on, making them an extremely powerful tool.

-Of course, this begs the question: where do we get the [`Entity`] identifier.
+Of course, this raises the question: where do we get the [`Entity`] identifier.
 The simplest way to get this information is to record it when spawning an entity.

 ```rust,hide_lines=1-2